 November 18, 2020

-This volume is the first in-depth analysis of how infirm bodies were represented in Italy from c.1400-1650.
+This volume is the first in-depth analysis of how infirm bodies were represented in Italy from c.
+1400 to 1650.
 Through original contributions and methodologies, it addresses the fundamental yet undiscussed relationship between images and representations in medical, religious, and literary texts. ...

 Popular Politics in an Aristocratic Republic explores the different aspects of political actions and experiences in late medieval and early modern Venice.
 The book challenges the idea that the city of Venice knew no political conflict and social contestation during the medieval and early modern ...